Han-Lin-zc/BlueJ.NaiveTicket/README.md

 public Book(String title, double price)
 ```

+The two parameters is String title and double price.
+The type of title is String and the type of price is double.

 ### Exercise 2.18
 * Can you guess what types some of the `Book` class’s fields might be?
 * Can you assume anything about the names of its fields?

+double price
+String author
+int chapters
+int pages

 READ upto and INCLUDING section 2.15 of this chapter.